Email:

 Stipends, Fellowships, and Awards

-Summer Dissertation Writing Grant, UC Berkeley, Summer 2023
+• Summer Dissertation Writing Grant, UC Berkeley, Summer 2023

-Summer Stipend, Freie Universität, Summer 2023
+• Summer Stipend, Freie Universität, Summer 2023

-Travel Stipend for Summer School on the History of Space, Max Planck Institute, Summer 2023
+• Travel Stipend for Summer School on the History of Space, Max Planck Institute, Summer 2023

-Travel Stipend, American Philosophy Association, Spring 2023
+• Travel Stipend, American Philosophy Association, Spring 2023

-Outstanding Graduate Student Instructor Award, UC Berkeley, Spring 2021
+• Outstanding Graduate Student Instructor Award, UC Berkeley, Spring 2021

-Summer Stipend, UC Berkeley, Summer 2020
+• Summer Stipend, UC Berkeley, Summer 2020

-Dissertation Completion Fellowship, UC Berkeley, 2019–2020
+• Dissertation Completion Fellowship, UC Berkeley, 2019–2020

-Travel Stipend for Summer School on Kant, Mainz, Summer 2019
+• Travel Stipend for Summer School on Kant, Mainz, Summer 2019

-Travel Stipend for Conference on Matter Theory on the Enlightenment, Duke, November 2018
+• Travel Stipend for Conference on Matter Theory on the Enlightenment, Duke, November 2018

-Travel Stipend for Summer School on Logic, Stockholm, November 2018
+• Travel Stipend for Summer School on Logic, Stockholm, November 2018

-Summer Stipend, University of Haifa, Summer 2018
+• Summer Stipend, University of Haifa, Summer 2018

-Summer Stipend, UC Berkeley, Summer 2017
+• Summer Stipend, UC Berkeley, Summer 2017

-Ralph W. Church Fellowship, UC Berkeley, 2016–2017
+• Ralph W. Church Fellowship, UC Berkeley, 2016–2017

 My research focuses on Kant's theoretical philosophy.
 I am especially interested in the conception of space Kant puts forward in the Critique of Pure Reason.
 He argues that space is the form of our sensibility, our capacity to be affected by objects.
 This view is quite difficult to understand.
 I approach it by focusing on the question "What kind of difference does space make to how we conceptualize objects?"

 I show how we gain insights into the role of space for our conception of objects by focusing on Kant's discussions of what he calls incongruent counterparts.
 These are objects that are similar in shape and equal in size, but which cannot be superimposed.
 An example is the pair of our left and right hand.
 Our left hand is pretty much of the same size as our right.
 And they seem to have the same shape (e.g., for every feature that I can point out on my left hand, I can find an exact corresponding one on my right, and vice versa).
-But a left-hand glove does not fit onto a right hand.
+But they cannot be superimpsoed - a left-hand glove does not fit onto a right hand.

-They show that instead of conceptualizing objects directly and as being independent of one another, we conceptualize them indirectly by means of this system of organization.
+In my dissertation I explain how these objects reveal a role of space for our conception of objects.
+They show that space as a three-dimensional whole is prior to the objects of our cognition and makes them possible.
+Thinking of the whole of space as an overall system of organization, this means that the way in which objects together form an overall system is prior to the objects themselves and makes them (i.e., their determinate character) possible.
+This means that we conceptualize objects indirectly, by means of this system of organization.
 A way to frame this is that we conceptualize objects as parts of a common world.
 This view contrasts to a view held by Leibniz.
-According to Leibniz, space does not figure into our conception of objects.
-He thinks that we conceptualize objects not indirectly as parts of a world, but directly and as being (in a radical sense) independent of one another.
+According to Leibniz, space need not figure into our conception of objects.
+He does not think that we conceptualize objects indirectly as parts of a common world.
+Rather, Leibniz thinks that we conceptualize objects directly and as being (in a radical sense) independent of one another.

-Here are abstracts for some papers that grow out of my dissertation research:
+The following are abstracts for some papers that grow out of my dissertation research:

 1. "How to Construct Hands.
 A Guide on the Essentials.
 (Recommended for Leibnizians)" (under review)